tcflanag/journal_icon_numbers/README.md

-# Automatic journal Icon Numbers
+# Automatic Journal Icon Numbers

-This module will automatically apply numbered icons to journal entries that start with a number.
+This module will automatically apply numbered icons (map pins) to journal entries that start with a number.
 It supports the following numbering formats:
 * [1-99]
 * [A-Z][1-99]
 * [1-99][A-Z]